ForgeRock/forgeops/docker/forgeops-secrets/forgeops-secrets-image/README.md

 - For 7.0, the new DS `dskeymgr` tool is used to build a CA and also issue/sign certs for AM/IDM/DS.
 - A java trust store is built and mounted on amster, DS, AM, IDM, allowing the services to trust each other's certs.
 - In the `cloud-deployment` and `cdk` profiles of the `config.sh` script, the generated passwords are all set to `password` (in the case of openidm-admin, `openidm-admin`).
-To randomly generate the passwords, delete the OVERRIDE_ALL_PASSWORDS.txt file from the forgeops-secrets docker image after you run the config.sh script.
+To randomly generate the passwords, delete the OVERRIDE_ALL_PASSWORDS.txt file from the config folder after you run the config.sh script.

 ### Major additions/changes to CDK/CDM artefacts